mobxjs/mst-gql/README.md

 #### Ideas

+- [ ] support a config file instead of CLI args
 - [ ] auto load / auto save?
 - [ ] offline actions?
 - [ ] use apollo client / urql instead of grapqhl-request as back-end?